 SDCE: What are some of the ways that your members are addressing their workforce issues?
 Are there certain talent service platforms that they are using?

 Evans: The technology is going to come more from the vendor management service (VMS) providers than companies are going to develop internally.
-If you take your contingent workforce—whether it be your independent contractors, your consultants or your outsourced employees—there are very few companies that have their arms around how many people on any given day are actually working for the company.
+There is a lot of talk now about VMS and the different providers in that space.
+A lot of folks just need to get their arms around how many people it takes to run their company—and a lot of people right now are just starting to answer that question.
+So if you take your contingent workforce—whether it be your independent contractors, your consultants or your outsourced employees—there are very few companies that have their arms around how many people on any given day are actually working for the company.
 A lot of folks have been surprised at the number of contingent workforce individuals that are working for their company on a day-to-day basis.
 That is where a lot of the VMS type of suppliers have a big play, as they come up with technology to capture all that—to manage these contracts; to identify the employees and how long they have been employed within your firm; and to identify where there is risk.

 SDCE: So what is the first step to addressing the workforce issues?

 Evans: You want to retain the talent you have but first you need to know who is working for you.
-This is a procurement imperative but HR also has to get their arms around it.
+This is a procurement imperative but HR also has got to get their arms around it.
 Otherwise, you can’t reward and retain top talent.
+The old grading curve in corporate America in being paid based on pay scales or pay curves— that does not work for the really sharp supply chain person these days.
+So it’s the idea of: ‘I’m not a number on your curve.
+If I’m producing, I want to be rewarded and compensated for my performance, not based on how long I’ve been here or what number I am on your pay scale’ or some archaic rule that’s been in place for years and years to manage the workforce.
+That is a huge change for HR to get their arms around to move forward.
 So for attracting and retaining the right talent to work properly—it can’t be done single-handedly in the supply chain.
 The rest of the company must stand up and get behind the person driving the effort to change this.
 And that is the biggest issue.

-SDCE: What new initiatives is SIG rolling out this year to help its members address their talent retention challenges?
+SDCE: Are there any new initiatives that SIG is rolling out this year to help its members address their talent retention challenges?